OrangeSpyderMan/inkplate10-weather-cal/README.md

 - **Raspberry Pi Zero W ~€40**

   To run the server, you will need something that can run Python 3 and Firefox/Geckodriver.
 The server itself is lightweight with the only real work involved being Geckodriver generating a PNG image before serving it to the client.
 It can also be configured to auto-shutdown when it has successfully served the image to the client.
-A board such as the Raspberry Pi Zero W is perfect for its low power-consumption but any computer you're happy with running 24/7 is suitable.
+The Docker image currently targets `amd64` and `arm64`, so it is a better fit for a 64-bit Raspberry Pi or similar SBC.
+A 32-bit Raspberry Pi Zero W may need a native/manual setup rather than the supplied container.

 - **Black photo frame 8"x10" ~€10**